-- Passage of School Nutrition Legislation (2010), promulgation of strong school nutrition regulations (2011), and convening of the School Nutrition Implementation Working Group (2011-2012).
+- Passing School Nutrition Legislation (2010) to strengthen school nutrition regulations (2011), and convene the School Nutrition Implementation Working Group (2011-2012).